irrdnet/irrd/docs/admins/object-validation.rst

 For authoritative objects, the ``last-modified`` attribute is set when the object is created or updated.
 Any existing ``last-modified`` values are discarded.
 This timestamp is not updated for changes in object suppression status.
 This attribute is visible over NRTM and in exports.
+The behaviour can be disabled with the ``sources.{name}.authoritative_retain_last_modified`` setting.

 By default, this attribute is only added when an object is changed or created.
 If you have upgraded to IRRd 4.1, you can use the ``irrd_set_last_modified_auth`` command to set it to the current time on all existing authoritative objects.
 This may take in the order of 10 minutes, depending on the number of objects to be updated.
 This only needs to be done once.
 It is safe to execute while other IRRd processes are running.